R. Kelly Paid An Underage Woman Not To Speak. Now She’s Telling Her Story

 Now a 24-year-old mother of three with the married name Jerhonda Pace, she tells BuzzFeed News that after the trial, when she was 16, she became one of many women traumatized by a sexual relationship with Kelly.
 Her detailed and well-documented story of accepting cash settlements from the star in return for signing nondisclosure agreements, which has not been previously reported, illustrates how Kelly has been able to silence young women he has allegedly wronged.

 Several individuals with firsthand knowledge of the situation have supported Pace’s claims.
 Additionally, BuzzFeed News reviewed signed legal documents, drafts of settlements between Kelly and Pace, correspondence between Pace and the attorneys involved, a polygraph test performed at the request of her attorney regarding her relationship with Kelly, a probate court document opening an estate for Pace as the result of a civil settlement, and a subsequent payment made by Kelly’s management company to Pace.

-Representatives for Kelly did not respond to requests for comment.
+Representatives for Kelly issued a statement early Tuesday morning denying Pace's allegations.
+“The allegations against Mr. Kelly are false, and are being made by individuals known to be dishonest.
+It is clear these continuing stories are the result of the effort of those with personal agendas who are working in concert to interfere with and damage his career.
+Mr. Kelly again denies any and all wrong doing and is taking appropriate legal action to protect himself from ongoing defamation.”

 Pace is the fourth former member of Kelly’s circle to tell BuzzFeed News that the star mentally and physically abuses the women closest to him.
 Kelly has faced similar allegations for years: In 2005, for example, his then-wife, Andrea Lee, filed for an order of protection in Cook County Circuit Court, alleging that her husband had slapped and hit her, and demanding “no contact at all by any means.”
 She later dropped that order.

-Note: This story was updated to include a statement released by Kelly's representative after publication.